treeframework/trump.spacing/README.md

 # Spacing

-The `Spacing` module is a small collection of helper classes for spacings like margin and padding.
+The `spacing` module is a small collection of helper classes for spacings like margin and padding.

 ## Dependencies

-The `Spacing` module depends on two other modules:
+The `spacing` module depends on two other modules:

 * [settings.defaults](https://github.com/treeframework/settings.defaults)
 * [tools.functions](https://github.com/treeframework/tools.functions)

-If you install the `Spacing` module using Bower or npm, you will get these dependencies at the same time.
+If you install the `spacing` module using Bower or npm, you will get these dependencies at the same time.
 If not using Bower or npm, please be sure to install and `@import` these dependencies in the relevant way.

 ## Installation

-You can install `Spacing` module via Bower, npm, Git Submodule, or copy and paste.
+You can install `spacing` module via Bower, npm, Git Submodule, or copy and paste.

 ### Install using Bower: